How to Make Zucchini Noodles with or without a Spiralizer

 3. Place the pan in the preheated oven; bake for 15 minutes.

-4. Remove from oven and pat dry.
+4. Remove from oven and pat dry with paper towels.

 What to Make with Zucchini Noodles